Priest: Family wants justice in killing of mother, daughters

 Forbes said the victim's mother, Sandra Onorati Rzucek, described Shanann as a "fireball" and asked God to "give all our love" to her daughter and grandchildren.

-"Mom, Nona, loves you with all her soul," she wrote.
+"Mom, Nonna, loves you with all her soul," she wrote.

 Forbes said Shanann Watts' family would like to see good come from the tragedy, including a law to recognize the lives of unborn children such as their grandson.